migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

 1. **Direct Creation**: Cluster administrators can create NABSLs directly for non-admin users.
 2. **Approval Workflow**: Cluster administrators can enable an approval process where:
-   - Users create NABSL's from the user namespace, this creates a NABSLApprovalRequest object in the openshift-adp namespace.
+   - Users create a NABSL, which triggers the creation of a NonAdminBackupStorageLocationRequest object in the openshift-adp namespace.
-   - Administrators review and approve/reject these requests in the openshift-adp namespace.
-Upon approval the NABSL is created in the users namespace.
+   - Administrators review and either approve or reject these requests.
+Once approved, a Velero BSL is created in the openshift-adp namespace, and the user is notified of the approval on the NABSL status.
+If rejected, the status of the NABSL is updated to reflect the rejection.
+   - Administrators can also revoke previously approved NABSL, which results in the removal of the Velero BSL, and the user is notified of the rejection.
+This is achieved by modifying the approve field back to pending or reject.
+   - This is an opt-in feature and must be explicitly enabled by the cluster administrator.
-3. **Automatic Approval**: Users create NABSL from the user namespace, these are automatically approved.
+3. **Automatic Approval**: Users create NABSL from the user namespace, these are automatically approved when nonAdmin.requireApprovalForBSL is set to false or not set.

 For security purposes it is recommended that cluster administrators use either the direct creation or the approval workflow.
 The automatic approval option is less secure as it does not require administrator review.
+It should also be noted that updating the NABSL after the initial creation will NOT change the associated Velero BSL.
+Updating the NABSL is not supported for non-admin users.

 To enable the approval workflow the DPA spec must be set as follows:
 ```